Singh-Shivani/Food_Lab/README.md

   - Login or SignUp using any account (P.S.
 Your credentials are safe!) 🤩 and this will lead you to the feed page.

-  - You can also build your own profile 😎 and you'll see others people's blogs in your feed, you can also see the detail steps to make a dish if the owner has         written it's recipe 😍.
+  - You can also build your own profile 😎 and you'll see other people's blogs in your feed, you can also see the detail steps to make a dish if the owner has         written it's recipe 😍.

-  - All the data is stored in Firebase🔥 because of real-time database you'll get the latest and yummy food blogs 🍔.
+  - All the data is stored in Firebase 🔥.
+Because of real-time database you'll get the latest and yummy food blogs 🍔.
 Also, app uses Provider package 😎 for state     management.

-  - Post your amazing mouth watering dishes 🤤 with cool pictures 😍 and make sure you write detail steps of the recipe 📝 so that I and others can also try and         enjoy 🤗.
+  - And the delicious 🥳 part comes here, post your amazing mouth watering dishes 🤤 with cool pictures 😍 and make sure you write detail steps of the recipe 📝 so     that I and others can also try and enjoy 🤗.

 ## Mockups 😍
 <p align="center">